sleepytaco/imdb-movie-scraper/README.md

   # IMDB Parents Guide Information Scraper
 A python web scraping script that takes in a movie name as input and outputs the metascore and the parents guide information (only the sex &amp; nudity description) for that movie.
+If not much information about the movie was found, the script offers to google the movie in your web browser.

  # Installation
 ```